jcgould48/todata/README.md

 * Show priorities in addition to text.
 * Show only not complete items.
-* Show only high priority items.
+* Sho w only high priority items.
 * Move completed items to the bottom.
 * Move high priority items to the top.